Enquil/rtr_v5/README.md

 ### README, general improvements

-While the file content is readable just fine and covers the site, it could do with better navigation at the very least
+While the file content is readable just fine and covers the site, it could do with better navigation at the very least.
+Probably would've been smarter to just link to the pep8 test folder instead of listing every single test, it's very cluttered atm.

 ### "Remember me" on forms